 Make a limited edition vinyl containing extra tracks only available to members of your mailing list or VIP programme.

 6. Share valuable information or insight

-Independent artist Penfriend recently recorded a video explaining how to make more engaging music video and social media content.
-While US musicians Andrew Southworth runs a YouTube channel explaining effective ways to promote music using paid advertising.
+Independent artist Penfriend recently recorded a video explaining how to make more engaging music videos and social media content.
+US musician Andrew Southworth runs a YouTube channel explaining effective ways to promote music using paid advertising.

 7. Entertain with a fun quiz or questionnaire